apache/flink/docs/dev/table/sourceSinks.zh.md

 _Dynamic sources_ and _dynamic sinks_ can be used to read and write data from and to an external system.
 In the documentation, sources and sinks are often summarized under the term _connector_.

 Flink provides pre-defined connectors for Kafka, Hive, and different file systems.
-See the [connector section]({% link dev/table/connectors/index.zh.md %}) for more information about built-in table sources and sinks.
+See the [connector section]({% link dev/table/connectors/index.md %}) for more information about built-in table sources and sinks.

 This page focuses on how to develop a custom, user-defined connector.

 <span class="label label-danger">Attention</span> New table source and table sink interfaces have been
 introduced in Flink 1.11 as part of [FLIP-95](https://cwiki.apache.org/confluence/display/FLINK/FLIP-95%3A+New+TableSource+and+TableSink+interfaces).
 Also the factory interfaces have been reworked.
-FLIP-95 is not fully implemented yet.
-Many ability interfaces are not supported yet (e.g. for filter or partition push down).
-If necessary, please also have a look at the [old table sources and sinks page]({% link dev/table/legacySourceSinks.zh.md %}).
+Many ability interfaces has been supported (e.g. for filter or partition push down).
+If necessary, take a look at the [old table sources and sinks page]({% link dev/table/legacySourceSinks.md %}).
 Those interfaces are still supported for backwards compatibility.

 * This will be replaced by the TOC